Jacob and I had a new expierence this weekend, and I’m anxious to share it with you while it’s fresh on my mind.

 Many people say Ayahuasca changed their lives.
 We can’t say that.
 Psychedelics, in general, changed our lives for sure, though.
 Each journey we’ve ever taken, no matter the sacrament, has shifted our perspectives, open our hearts and brought us closer to Spirit.

 However, I can say that where your medicine comes from, who makes it and the energetic intention they put into the substance matters!
-That’s why I strongly suggest any psychedelic virgins start with Ayahuasca if they don’t know any conscious, well-intended chemists or botanists cultivating their own strands of LSD or magic mushrooms.
+That’s why I strongly suggest any psychedelic virgins start with Ayahuasca if they don’t know any conscious, well-intended chemists or farmers cultivating their own strands of LSD or magic mushrooms.
 Each hand that touches what you put in your body will energetically affect your expierence; and since Ayahuasca is part of a sacred lineage and tradition, there is a higher probability that good vibes are put into that which you ingest.
 You don’t hear about people doing Ayahuasca recreationally.
-Although we’ve had some great LSD & mushrooms, if you don’t know where it’s coming from, you just can’t anticipate if there’s going to be any negative juju that will cause some unwelcomed shadows within your sphere.
+Although we’ve had some great LSD & mushrooms, if you don’t know where it’s coming from, you just can’t anticipate if there’s going to be an negative juju that will cause some unwelcomed shadows into your sphere.
 Most likely, your chosen plant guide will have hand-crafted the brew himself with a loving intention.
 When you’re crazy-mindful about set and setting, the probability of you having a great expierence becomes more likely.

 Thank you to our guides.
-We thoroughly enjoyed and appreciated our expierence and will refer friends your way.
+We thoroughly enjoyed and appreciated our expierence and refer friends your way.

 Thank you to the Grandmother.
 It was lovely meeting you.
 We appreciate you sharing your wisdom and being gentle with us.
 Should you have more to teach us, we look forward to when we meet again.

 Until next time….

 2 Replies to “Meeting the Grandmother: Our first sit with Ayahuasca”